 When exhibiting, making your booth as welcoming as possible is vital to increasing visitors and leads.
 People will avoid exhibits that are overwhelming, intimidating, or unwelcoming as a whole.
-But, often times, fostering an inviting trade show booth is easier said than done.
+But, often times, fostering an inviting custom trade show display is easier said than done.
 This trade show training serves to provide tips on creating this trade show atmosphere!

 1. Graphics and Lighting